Who has the job of distributing the estate of someone who has died?

 What happens if someone makes a claim on the estate?

 This might include someone challenging the will; or someone claiming that the deceased owed them money.
-If this happens, then the assets can’t be distributed until the claim has been settled.
+If someone makes a claim, then the assets can’t be distributed until the claim has been settled.

-If the claim is made within six months of probate being granted and the executor has already distributed the funds, then the executor can be personally liable for settling that claim.
+If the claim is made within six months of probate or letters of administration being granted and the executor or administrator has already distributed the funds, then the executor or administrator can be personally liable for settling that claim.

 If the claim is made after the six month period has ended the executor won’t be personally liable to meet that claim - funds from the estate will be used to settle the claim instead.